scikit-hep/awkward-0.x/README.rst

 .. code-block:: python3

-    stars = awkward.fromparquet("tests/samples/exoplanets.parquet")
+    stars = awkward0.fromparquet("tests/samples/exoplanets.parquet")
     stars
     # <ChunkedArray [<Row 0> <Row 1> <Row 2> ... <Row 2932> <Row 2933> <Row 2934>] at 0x7f25b9c67780>

-(There is also an ``awkward.toparquet`` that takes the file name and array as arguments.)
+(There is also an ``awkward0.toparquet`` that takes the file name and array as arguments.)

 Columns are accessible with square brackets and strings